 Sometimes, when you watch Japanese series or anime or play video games, you notice that some of the characters speak in an unusual dialect.
-Needless to say, despite the impression that the Japanese language has only one dialect, this is proven to be untrue.
+The impression that the Japanese language has only one dialect is untrue.
 See also http://hougen.u-biq.org/.

 The reason behind such notion is that like many other countries, the language has a standard form which is based on Tokyo speech.
-Also, the pervasive influence of media from Tokyo to other prefectures had caused resentment from the latter, and their accents are mocked as rough, crude, etc. Needless to say, here is a generalized but no ways exhaustive breakdown of Japanese dialects.
+Also, the pervasive influence of media from Tokyo to other prefectures had caused resentment from the latter, and their accents are mocked as rough or crude.
+Here is a generalized but not exhaustive breakdown of Japanese dialects.

 There are actually basically two dialects; namely, Yamanote and Shitamachi.
 Yamanote was spoken by officials and upper-class people during the Meiji period; it is essentially the basis for Standard Japanese.
 The Shitamachi dialect on the other hand, is associated mainly with the lower class neighborhoods and merchants.
 It is also called the Edo-ben after the old name for Tokyo.